Over 2 million people rent their homes in NSW. That’s one in every three households.

 Replacing current ‘no grounds’ evictions with a comprehensive list of reasonable grounds (reasons) for ending a lease is fair to landlords and would provide protection for renters against ‘unfair evictions’.
 It would mean all renters have greater peace of mind and security, and could confidently ask for repairs and assert their rights without worrying about receiving an eviction letter in the mail.

 Across Australia, we have seen other states and territories try to improve security for renters with solutions such as longer notice periods for unfair evictions as a disincentive to their use.
-In Victoria the notice period for a ‘no grounds’ eviction is 120 days, and in the ACT it can be as long as 6 months.
-But renters there are still being evicted for unfair reasons.
+In the ACT the notice period for a ‘no grounds’ eviction can be as long as 6 months, but renters there are still being evicted for unfair reasons.
 The only way to prevent this is to replace ‘no grounds’ evictions with a list of reasonable grounds.